Online Bandit Learning with Offline Preference Data for Improved RLHF: A Practical Approximation of the Algorithm

 \textbf{A surrogate loss function.} We start with the MAP estimate problem for $(\theta, \vartheta)$ given the offline and online dataset $\Dcal_{t-1}$ at time $t-1$.
 We show that this is equivalent to minimizing a particular surrogate loss function as described in the lemma below:

 \begin{restatable}{lemma}{mapestimatelemma} At time $t$, the MAP estimate of $(\theta, \vartheta)$ can be constructed by solving the following equivalent optimization problem:

 \end{restatable}

 See Appendix \ref{proof:mapestimatelemma} for proof.
-A close look at equation \eqref{eq:mapestimateproblem} shows that $\Lcal_{1}$ captures the likelihood of the online rewards, $\Lcal_{2}$ captures the likelihood of preferences from the offline preference dataset $\Dcal_{0}$, and $\Lcal_{3}$ handles the prior distribution of $\theta$ and $\vartheta$.
-While there are other ways to construct such surrogate loss functions \citep{he2012imitation}, we employ the above simple yet efficient Bayesian approach, which integrates well with this work.
-Note that we work directly with $\vartheta$ instead of $\lambda$ for convenience.
+A close look at Equation \eqref{eq:mapestimateproblem} shows that $\Lcal_{1}$ captures the likelihood of the online rewards, $\Lcal_{2}$ captures the likelihood of preferences from the offline preference dataset $\Dcal_{0}$, and $\Lcal_{3}$ handles the prior distribution of $\theta$ and $\vartheta$.
 We could also regard $\beta$ to be unknown but that leads to a non-convex loss function.
-So, we estimate that separately in Section \ref{sec:empirical} and then plug it in equation \eqref{eq:mapestimateproblem}.
+So, we estimate that separately in Section \ref{sec:empirical} and then plug it in Equation \eqref{eq:mapestimateproblem}.
 Minimizing the above loss function however, only yields a point estimate of $(\theta,\vartheta)$ that is deterministic given the dataset $\Dcal_{t-1}$.